quicwg/base-drafts/draft-ietf-quic-http.md

 A push stream is indicated by a stream type of `0x50` (ASCII 'P'), followed by the Push ID of the promise that it fulfills, encoded as a variable-length integer.
 The remaining data on this stream consists of HTTP/QUIC frames, as defined in {{frames}}, and carries the response side of an HTTP message exchange as described in {{request-response}}.
-The request header of the exchange is carried by a PUSH_PROMISE frame (see {{frame-push-promise}}) on the request stream which generated the push.
+The header of the request message is carried by a PUSH_PROMISE frame (see {{frame-push-promise}}) on the request stream which generated the push.
 Promised requests MUST conform to the requirements in Section 8.2 of {{!RFC7540}}.

 Only servers can push; if a server receives a client-initiated push stream, this MUST be treated as a stream error of type HTTP_WRONG_STREAM_DIRECTION.